riggenbachn/Kaggle_Favorita_forcast/README.md

 It seems like if a holiday was transfered we should treat the original day as a normal day, and so we will remove these rows from holidays_events when building our model.
 Each of the other type of event seems distinct enough that they should be treated seperately, and so we will use a onehot model for these when building our model.

 There is very little missing data, we only have missing oil prices.
 We will back-fill these values. while this seems like a bad estimate it should be good enough for our machine learning model.

+transactions contains no new information and so will not be included in the initial model.

+Not clear what type in store metadata is, but including it is not too much more data and it might improve the model.
+Will do some statistical testing to find out if it is correlated with sales.

+Everything else seems important and worth including in our model.